-Type of assessment ATAR Weighting General Weighting Critical reasoning Typically, these are short answer questions which require students to demonstrate skills in critical reasoning and methods of inquiry.
+Type of assessment ATAR Weighting Critical reasoning Typically, these are short answer questions which require students to demonstrate skills in critical reasoning and methods of inquiry.
 All questions, items, example arguments and instructions are written in natural language.
-At least two critical reasoning tasks must be administered under test conditions. ТВС 20% Philosophical analysis and evaluation Typically, these are extended answers which require students to summarise, clarify, and critically evaluate the cogency of arguments put forward in dialogues and texts.
+At least two critical reasoning tasks must be administered under test conditions.
+TBC Philosophical analysis and evaluation Typically, these are extended answers which require students to summarise, clarify, and critically evaluate the cogency of arguments put forward in dialogues and texts.
 This typically involves making judgements about inferential strength, the acceptability of premises and relevance of examples used to support claims.
 Two types of philosophical analysis and evaluation of arguments are used in this course.
 Tasks are based on either • a Community of Inquiry dialogue between two contributors OR • an article/extract dealing with any combination of ethical, epistemological and/or metaphysical topics/themes or issues.
-At least one of each type of philosophical analysis and evaluation task must be administered under test conditions. ТВС 30% Construction of argument Typically, this is an extended writing format, such as an essay, which requires students to: define terms and concepts, put forward a premise or thesis, employ examples and counter-examples, justify the development of the argument, avoid contradiction, synthesise contrary claims and establish a conclusion that follows from the premise and the examples.
+At least one of each type of philosophical analysis and evaluation task must be administered under test conditions.
+TBC Construction of argument Typically, this is an extended writing format, such as an essay, which requires students to: define terms and concepts, put forward a premise or thesis, employ examples and counter-examples, justify the development of the argument, avoid contradiction, synthesise contrary claims and establish a conclusion that follows from the premise and the examples.
 This process uses/applies the elements of arguments developed in critical reasoning and philosophical analysis and evaluation.
-At least two construction of argument tasks must be administered under test conditions. ТВС 20% Examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
-30% - Test Can be conducted during and/or at the end of each semester and/or unit.
+At least two construction of argument tasks must be administered under test conditions.
+TBC Examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
 30%